Team-GhostLand/GhostLand7/README.md

 * Dumped all structures in
 * Slightly lowered reduction rates (from the default 2x reduction to 1.75x) for modded structures
 * Kept vanilla spread rates as vanilla (1x recuction rate (aka „kept the same”) instead of 2x)
+* Kept Bumblezone, Twiligth and Aether spread rates as vanilla (1x recuction rate (aka „kept the same”) instead of 2x) becasue they don't affect the overworld
+* Sligtly bumped Village, Firewatch Tower and Tavern spawn rates (a purely-artistric choice to make the world more lively)

 ### Create Dynamic Lights
 * Disabled LambDynamicLights integration (we're using Sodium Dynamic Lights, so that wouldn't work for us)